Feature request #3649

 Let me know if there is a better approach to deal with this.

-#2 Updated by Marco Hugentobler almost 13 years ago
+#2 Updated by Marco Hugentobler over 13 years ago

 implements a better solution by going over the epsg code and OGRSpatialReferenceH if it is an epsg projection.
 Like this, the projection is recognized better by QGIS.